Healthy Homes Assessment Takapuwahia

 Fines for Failing to Comply

-From the 1st of July in 2021, when a new or renewed contract is signed on a Takapuwahia rental property, all Healthy Homes compliance items must be finished inside of 90 days.
+Beginning on July 1st, 2021, when a brand new, renewed or varied tenancy is signed on a Takapuwahia rental property, all Healthy Homes compliance work need to be taken care of by the end of 90 days.

-See the full details for this law.
-Residential Tenancies Act landlords responsibilities.
+See the full details for details on Residential Tenancies Act landlords responsibilities.

 Healthy homes matter